tatankam/eventmap/docs/USER_GUIDE.md

 ## 📘 Introduction

 Welcome to the **ReMap** project!
-This application allows you to visualize events along a route using a combined backend and frontend system.
-The backend provides API services, and the frontend offers an interactive UI built with Streamlit.
+This application allows you to visualize events along a route using combined backend and frontend services.
+The backend provides required APIs, and a Streamlit UI enables interactive route and event visualization.

 ## 💻 System Requirements

-- Docker and Docker Compose installed (for easy deployment)
+- Docker and Docker Compose installed (for easy deployment), or
-- Python 3.13+ if running locally without Docker
+- Python 3.13+ if running locally without Docker.
-- Required API keys and configured endpoints as environment variables (see below)
+- Required API keys configured as environment variables.

-## 🔐 Required API Keys and Service Endpoints
+## 🔐 Required API Keys (Environment Variables)

-To run **ReMap** successfully, the following API keys and endpoints must be configured as environment variables and used accordingly:
+To run **ReMap** you must configure the following environment variables:

-### API Keys

-- **Qdrant Vector Database:**
+- `QDRANT_SERVER`
-  - `QDRANT_SERVER`: The URL of the Qdrant server (can be self-hosted or cloud-based).
-  - `QDRANT_API_KEY`: API key for authenticating with Qdrant.

-- **OpenRouteService API:**
+- `QDRANT_API_KEY`
-  - `OPENROUTE_API_KEY`: Key for accessing OpenRouteService APIs used for geocoding and routing.

-- **OpenAI-Compatible LLM (Mistral via CrewAI):**
-  - `OPENAI_API_KEY`: API key for the large language model service.
-  - `OPEN_AI_BASE_URL`: Base URL endpoint for the LLM (can be public OpenAI or a private deployment).
-  - `OPENAI_MODEL`: Model name used for natural language parsing.

-### Backend Service Endpoints

-These are the key API endpoints the backend exposes:

-- `POST /createmap`
+- `OPENROUTE_API_KEY`
-  Generate an event map based on inputs like origin, destination, buffer distance, travel time window, query text, number of events, and transport profile.

-- `POST /ingestevents`
+- `OPENAI_API_KEY`
-  Upload and ingest new event data provided as JSON files into the system for indexing and querying.

-- `POST /sentencetopayload`
+- `OPEN_AI_BASE_URL`
-  Convert natural language travel plan sentences into structured query parameters to drive event searches.

-- `GET /docs`
+- `OPENAI_MODEL`
-  Access API documentation and interactive schema exploration.

----

-Ensure these keys and endpoints are securely stored and accessible to both backend and frontend services during deployment.
-Correct configuration and usage of these elements are essential for ReMap to function properly.
+Ensure these keys are securely stored and accessible to services at runtime.

 ## ⚙️ Installation and Setup